opulo-inc/docs/docs/guides/diy-v4/2-ohai/index.md

 Follow the OHAI instructions for assembling the front and back feeder rails.

 !!! warning "v3.1/v3.2 Upgrade"
-    You don't need to do this step at all if you're upgrading, but you should attach the `feeder cable adapter` to your original feeder cable harness so it can plug into your new motherboard!
+    You don't need to do this step at all if you're upgrading, but you should attach the Feeder Cable Adapter to your original feeder cable harness so it can plug into your new motherboard!

 ### [OHAI Feeder Rail Assembly Instructions](https://ohai.opulo.io/lumen/feeder-rail/)